instnt-inc/instnt-ios-sdk/README.md

   }
 ```

+Here `isSandBox` is the flags which determines to work with the sandbox or production backend server.
+If `isSandBox` is true, sandbox backend server is used, Unless production backend server is used.

 3. Collect data from the user.
 Alerts will be shown if the user misses a field or enters incorrectly formatted data.

 4. Implement `SwiftyInstntDelegate` Protocol